Close the left navigation

 Purpose

-The purpose of this use case is to explore how harmonized language can help answer the question “What are the biological processes and biomarkers associated with exposure and how do they relate to the potential for an adverse outcome associated with a given exposure?”
-We are doing this by building upon the other use cases by utilizing their interim results and providing feedback on the general utility of their outputs.
-Our goal is to connect measured biomarkers to exposure-response relationships by:
+The purpose of this use case is to explore how harmonized language can help answer the question, “What are the biological processes and biomarkers associated with exposure and how do they relate to the potential for an adverse outcome associated with a given exposure?”
+This use case will build on other use cases by adopting their interim results and providing feedback on the ability to apply their outputs to this specific study.

-• Semantically linking the exposure event to adverse outcomes by connecting the perturbed biological processes with toxicity mechanisms
+• Semantic linking of the exposure event to adverse outcomes by connecting the perturbed biological processes with toxicity mechanisms.

 Progress to Date